AI Misinformation Anxiety: Coping With Deepfakes, Fake News & AI-Generated Lies

 It Threatens Social Trust

 Perhaps the deepest wound: AI misinformation doesn't just make you doubt content — it makes you doubt people.
 "Did my friend share this knowing it was fake?"
 "Is that politician's statement real or generated?"
 "Can I trust this journalist?"
-When the tools of deception become trivially easy to use, suspicion spreads to everyone, including people who deserve your trust.
+When the tools of deception become trivially easy to use, suspicion spreads to everyone — fueling conflicts in relationships where people disagree about what's true — and feeding a broader crisis of trust in AI systems that extends well beyond misinformation.

 The Psychology of Living in an Uncertain-Truth World